Grant-Lingard/todoauth/README.md

 7. Create your routes in `config/routes.rb`. (resources :tasks).
 8. Add the index function in your tasks controller. `app/controllers/tasks_controller.rb`
 9. Create a index view file in your `app/views/tasks` folder.
+10. Create a new function in your tasks controller.
+11. Create a new view for your form.
+12. You can install the [bootstrap_form](https://github.com/bootstrap-ruby/bootstrap_form) gem to reduce the amount you need to type for your form.
+Remember to run bundle install, and restart your server.
+13. Write your create method, along with the private `task_params` method in your tasks\_controller